 The Experiment: To find out what difference the microbiome actually makes, researchers at Baylor College grew "germ-free" mice, with zero microbiome, in a completely sterile environment.
 One group of pups was allowed to grow up completely sterile, another was treated soon after birth with a full range of natural gut bacteria, and the third got only one type of bacteria, called Bifidobacteria, which are very common in human infants and can reduce inflammation in the gut.

 Mice that were given a full microbiome after birth grew up just like ordinary wild mice.
 But germ-free mice had lots of behavioral abnormalities, including trouble with learning, memory, and motor skills, and lacked ordinary mouse anxiety in open spaces.
 Mice with Bifidobacteria developed much more normally, but only if they got the bacteria in a narrow time window very early on.
 "If you colonise too late in life it doesn't work," the lead author, James Versalovic, told New Scientist.
 That might explain why human breast milk contains such an abundance of nutrients that encourage Bifidobacteria to grow rapidly.

 Wired Up: Tissues samples from their cerebellums showed that early growth of the microbiome made a big difference to the brain's fundamental architecture.
 As adults, germ-free mice had way too many synapses (the circuits that run between neurons), building brain networks that are over-connected, and that can wreak havoc with cognition and motor skills.

-Too many synapses can create chaos in the neural networks.
-James Versalovic, Baylor College
+Too many synapses can create chaos inthe neural networks.

 According to New Scientist, as children grow up, their synapses are steadily pruned, weeding out unnecessary connections and improving the efficiency of neural networks.
 But the germ-free mice had fewer active immune cells in their brain to do this pruning, likely resulting in tangled brain circuitry.